theirishpenguin/sheisfinallyhome.ie/index.md

 That came just in time,

-Some {% include lightbox-anchor.html text="got Taytos" targetid="home-to-vote-taytos-tweet" title="Image of home-to-vote Tayto tweet" %},
+Some {% include lightbox-anchor.html text="got Taytos," targetid="home-to-vote-taytos-tweet" title="Image of home-to-vote Tayto tweet" %}

 As they waited in line.